sebington/llm-hf/README.md

 This is a personal project.
 Contributions and feedback are welcome, but please note that support may be limited.

-I have described the various steps to achieve this in [my blog](https://sebington.github.io/) (in French).
-Initial idea on 18-19 October 2025.
-Implementation 02-06 November 2025.
-Testing 11 & 14 November 2025.
+I have described the various steps to achieve this on [my blog](https://sebington.github.io/) (in French).
+Initial idea: 18-19 October 2025.
+Implementation: 02-06 November 2025.
+Testing: 11-14 November 2025.

 ## Installation